optionally pair with the REST/SSE API so external tools (e.g. flows) can share the same proxy

 Filter expression syntax

-The TUI filter bar shares its parser with relay-core-cli flows --filter and the HTTP API's search_flows tool.
+The TUI filter bar, the command palette's :filter, relay-core-cli flows --filter, and the HTTP API's search_flows tool all share the same parser.
 Press / to open the bar, then enter a filter expression.
 See Filter Expressions for the full syntax.

 Quick examples: